The project website was designed by Exelmans while being managed by IEECP for the DEESME consortium since December 2020.

 - The right to access – Visitors have the right to request DEESME for copies of one’s personal data.

 - The right to rectification – Visitors have the right to request that DEESME correct any information they believe is inaccurate.
-Visitors also have the right to request DEESME to complete the information they believe is incomplete.
+Visitors also have the right to request that DEESME completes the information they believe is incomplete.

 - The right to erasure – Visitors have the right to request that DEESME erase their personal data, under certain conditions.